-Example 33: Opaque election
+Example 40: Opaque election

-NZ Co has had a wholly-owned a foreign hybrid entity in Country F since 1 April 2010.
-The foreign hybrid entity incurs tax losses each year in New Zealand which would effectively be ring-fenced under section FH 9.
-NZ Co understands that it will no longer benefit from potential double deductions from the foreign hybrid entity and wishes to reduce the compliance costs of the hybrid rules by making the opaque election in section FH 14.
-NZ Co has a standard balance date of 31 March.
+Kiwi Co has had a wholly-owned foreign hybrid entity in Country F since 1 April 2010.
+The foreign hybrid entity incurs tax losses each year in New Zealand which would effectively be ring-fenced under section FH 8.
+Kiwi Co understands that it will no longer benefit from potential double deductions from the foreign hybrid entity and wishes to reduce the compliance costs of the hybrid rules by making the opaque election in section FH 14.
+Kiwi Co has a standard balance date of 31 March.

-When does NZ Co need to make the election in election FH 14 by?
+When does Kiwi Co need to make the election in election FH 14 by?

-NZ Co must file the election before the due date for its 2019-20 tax return.
-If NZ Co has an extension of time for filing its tax return, this will be by 31 March 2021.
+Kiwi Co must file the election before the due date for its 2019-20 tax return.
+If Kiwi Co has an extension of time for filing its tax return, this will be by 31 March 2021.